deors/workshop-github-copilot-mcp/README.md

 We are going to build MCP servers with two tools:

 - **greetPerson**: This tool will just respond with a string greeting a person.
 The name of the person is an input parameter for the tool.
 - **greetAudience**: This tool will respond with a message suitable to greet the whole audience of a given event.
-Tool parameters are the event name and its location.
+The tool parameters are the event name and its location.

 The provided solutions are built in Node.js/Typescript, Java/Spring AI, and Java/Quarkus.
 The code for the MCP servers are located in these folders: